 50mm is just wide enough to not have a lot of compression (which can be a good or bad thing depending on what look you’re going for) and still of a fairly personal perspective.
 But the cool thing is, at the same time, by using wider apertures you can still through the background out of focus, something that 35mm lenses and wider do not do a very good job of.

-So here’s a brief overview of what photographers will get the most out of this Canon 50mm f1 8 lens:
+So here’s a brief overview of what photographers will get the most out of the Canon 50mm f1.8 lens:

 - Portrait photographers: